namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 - English‑first — The language uses plain English keywords and statements.
 You shouldn’t need to learn obscure symbols to express logic.
 - AI is explicit, inspectable and bounded — AI calls, memory and tool usage are never hidden.
 You always see what’s happening, and the system enforces limits on calls to prevent runaway behaviour.
-- Deterministic runtime — The only non‑deterministic component is the AI model itself.
+- Deterministic engine — The only non‑deterministic component is the AI model itself.
 Everything else is fully deterministic, so you can reason about state, loops and branches without surprises.
 - Full‑stack in one language — namel3ss covers backend logic, data modelling, user interfaces and AI integration in one coherent DSL.
 There is no need to switch languages or coordinate between layers.
 - Strong validation — Mistakes are caught early.
-The compiler checks grammar, naming, references and types; the runtime validates data and returns structured errors; the linter warns about violations of best practices.
+The compiler checks grammar, naming, references and types; the engine validates data and returns structured errors; the linter warns about violations of best practices.
 - Tooling — A robust CLI, formatter, linter and Studio provide professional developer workflows.
 You can parse, validate, run, format, lint, inspect and even visually edit your code safely.

 ### How namel3ss differs from other approaches